How to Read Your Training Plan

 To follow a training plan, first you have to understand it.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 You committed to your goal, bought the gear, and downloaded the training plan.
-Now what?
+But when you started reading the plan, it didn’t really make a whole lot of sense.
 For many beginner triathletes, trying to decipher a training plan can feel like reading Farsi.
-What we thought would be a straightforward plan—swim 30 minutes on Monday, bike for an hour on Tuesday—suddenly becomes bogged down with details of zones and intervals and lingo (so much lingo).
+What you thought would be a straightforward plan—swim 30 minutes on Monday, bike for an hour on Tuesday—suddenly becomes bogged down with details of zones and intervals and lingo (so much lingo).
 But what does it all mean?
 We tapped Heidi Lueb, USA Triathlon Level 1 coach with Valor Triathlon Project to break it down.

 When reading your workout plan for each day, you should be able to answer three questions: What are you doing?
 For how long?
 And at what intensity?

 RELATED: Triathlete’s Guide To Your First Triathlon

 In addition to knowing what discipline you’re practicing—swim, bike, run, weights, rest etc.,—reading your workout instructions will allow you to plan ahead for any special equipment or terrain you might need for the workout.
 You’ll also be clued into the intensity of the workout (more about this later), which may require special fueling ahead of the session.
 Pay attention to the details of the workout, which can clue you in to special needs.
 Some common terms you’ll see: